 Now that I have your attention, let’s define some terms.
 What I mean by Christmas is what the broader culture means.
 Santa and sleighs and office events and shopping and gift giving and receiving.
 This is almost a universal in the U.S. It really doesn’t matter what, if any, faith anyone possess.
 I know of Jewish folks who put up Christmas trees.
 It is a much looked forward to time of year as people wrap up one year and plan for the next.
 It is certainly much anticipated by businesses as the fourth quarter often looms large.

-This contrasts with what I take as the importance of this season for the faithful; the celebration of the Feast of the Incarnation, when God becomes man.
-This marks the start of the Church calendar and the renewal of the march to the Cross and the Resurrection.
-It is when we focus on the Earthly ministry of Jesus and the miracle of His taking on our humanity, living fully into the law (the only human ever to have done so), and in the process teaching us what it is to be fully human.
+Yet, the text for this Christmas Day, John 1: 1-14 shows what I take as the importance of this season for the faithful; the celebration of the Feast of the Incarnation, when God becomes man.
+This marks the start of Jesus’s earthly ministry and the beginning of the march to the Cross and the Resurrection.
+It is when we focus on this earthly ministry of Jesus and the miracle of His taking on our humanity, living fully into the law (the only human ever to have done so), and in the process teaching us what it is to be fully human.
 This also celebrates the fact that the life, death and resurrection of Jesus places within us the faith that saves.

 I don’t think there needs to be a deep conflict between these two definitions and focal points.
 There is nothing profane about the cultural celebration of Christmas.
 Giving and receiving gifts is fine, office cheer is cool and some reflection on the year ending and the new one beginning is healthy.
 There is even nothing wrong with businesses focusing on the provision of the goods and services associated with this time of year.
 Remember that cart full of toys is somebody’s job!